Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 * Applying for the ZIH HPC login: things to know about obtaining access to the ZIH HPC
 * Accessing the ZIH HPC system: the list of options and corresponding instructions
-* Handling Data: the do's and don'ts of importing, transfering, managing data of your project
+* Handling Data: the do's and don'ts of importing, transferring, managing data of your project
 * Accessing software: understanding ZIH HPC software options for your software needs
 * Running a job: linking all of the above together to successfully setup and execute your code/program

 ## Introductory Instructions

-The ZIH HPC system is a linux system (as most HPC systems).
-Some basic linux knowledge is therefore needed.
-In preparation, explore the [collection](https://hpc-wiki.info/hpc/Shell) of the most important linux commands needed on the HPC system.
+The ZIH HPC system is a Linux system (as most HPC systems).
+Some basic Linux knowledge is therefore needed.
+In preparation, explore the [collection](https://hpc-wiki.info/hpc/Shell) of the most important Linux commands needed on the HPC system.

 To work on the ZIH HPC system and to follow the instructions on this page as well as other Compendium pages, it is important to be familiar with the